Tuesday, February 26, 2019

 Second Meeting

 I decided to explore the village a little further and took a path that left the beach behind Casino bar.
 The path was steep; with the sun blazing down mercilessly from a clear noonday sky, my clothes were soon moist and sticking to me with perspiration.
 Crumbling buildings projected, like rotting, stained teeth out of the ground.
 Scrawny chickens scratched on bare, baked-mud yards, watched over by nursing mothers and toothless, clouded-eyed gogos.
-Naked children, their noses clogged with thick yellow mucus gazed at me, with watery eyes as I passed by.
+Naked children, their noses clogged with thick yellow mucus gazed at me with watery eyes as I passed by.

 The path dipped in front of a large house.
 It was the kind of house, with a long deep porch for sitting out under, that in style was more European than African; and was essentially for those who could afford an iron sheet roof and plastering of interior and exterior walls.
 But an air of dishevelment and neglect hung over this house, like a murky veil of decay, cultivated by exposed patches of mud-brick, where the plaster had fallen away, and mildewed white-wash, eaten pale by the sun, through which the ochre-grey cement grinned, grimly.
 The house was set away from others, on higher ground with its back to the hillside, which rose steeply up behind it, sown with plots of cassava and maize between jagged rocky outcrops.